 The way fasting helps our cells is through a process called autophagy.
 This process is essentially when our body cleans out old cells that are dead or no longer working properly.
 The problem is, we cannot increase autophagy if we are constantly eating because the body has new inputs to breakdown versus old organelles to remove.

 In one 2010 study in the journal Autophagy, scientists discovered that short-term fasting induced neuronal autophagy specifically.
 This means that by fasting, our brains are able to clear neurons of dead cells that aren’t working properly.
-This is a great first step in preventing Alzheimer’s disease and dementia within the brain.
+This is a great first step in improving cognition and longevity.

 Another study found fasting could reduce several markers for aging including diabetic, cancer, and cardiovascular markers.
 The more scientists studying the effects of fasting, the more questions of our longevity come up.